Need a new set of golf clubs? Maybe not.

 The 45%+ saving on TaylorMade M4 irons is also notable considering they were only released in 2018.

-Now let’s take a look at what we discovered for used drivers:
+Now let’s take a look at what we discovered from the used drivers for sale:

 Driver | Year | Condition | MSRP / Average Price | Saving |